 You can give away a free coaching session on whatever your topic is.
 Or create a free ebook or other electronic prize.

 Make a big deal about the contest.
 Get your readers involved.
 For instance, let’s say you write a post about vacations.
-Ask readers to share comments or guest posts about their favorite vacation.
+Ask readers to share comments about their favorite vacation.

 Tell them that all readers who leave a comment or submit a story will get an entry into a drawing.
 The drawing will be for a free ebook (one you wrote) about how to travel for cheap.